Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Aside from relying on Mr. Shortz, you could:

-• Send appreciation or holiday cards by mail or email
+• Send appreciation or holiday cards by mail / email

 • Get other crossword personalities (constructors, tournament winners, etc.) to record messages and share with superfans